AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 - ### **git push**

-Push the specified local branch up to the specified remote, to its corresponding branch in the remote:
+Push the specified local branch up to the specified remote, to its corresponding branch in the remote, **it will create a new corresponding branch in the remote if not present already**:

 ```console
 >> git push <remote> <local-branch>